B0-B/blowtorch-transformer-api/README.md

 ## Getting-Started

+Blowtorch builds on the client analogy where the model and necessary parameters are held by one object ``blowtorch.client``.
+The client is the main object which will allow to do all manipulations and settings for our model, like LLM transformer parameters, a name and character etc.

-By default, if no huggingface model was specified, blowtorch will load a slim model called [Writer/palmyra-small](https://huggingface.co/Writer/palmyra-small), which is good for pure testing:
+By default, if no huggingface model was specified, blowtorch will load a slim model called [Writer/palmyra-small](https://huggingface.co/Writer/palmyra-small), which is good for pure testing and can be considered the simplest test

 ```python
 from blowtorch import client